huseyinkeskin7/Python_factorial_calculator/README.md

 # Python_factorial_calculator
-# Bu projedeki amacım başlangıç seviseyinde öğrendiklerimi pekiştirmek için faktöriyel hesaplama programı yapmaktır.
+# Bu projedeki amacım başlangıç seviyesinde öğrendiklerimi pekiştirmek için faktöriyel hesaplama programı yapmaktır.
 Bu sistem temelde kullanıcıdan bir sayı alarak çalışmaktadır, sistem girilen sayının faktöriyelini hesaplayarak ekrana yazdırmaktadır.

 # My goal in this project is to make a factorial calculation program to consolidate what I learned at the initial level.
 This system basically works by taking a number from the user, the system calculates the factorial of the entered number and prints it on the screen.